Skip to content

 A sociological exploration of the rise of anti-CRT laws, their misrepresentation of academic frameworks, and their harmful implications for teaching America’s racial history.

-Schools should be places of safety and belonging, where every student has the resources and supportive environments they need to learn, thrive, and contribute to their classrooms and communities.
-Yet current federal policies are denying immigrant and undocumented learners of those rights by embedding fear, surveillance, and exclusion into public education.
+Civil rights and Minnesota law affirm that schools must be places of safety and belonging — where every student has the resources and supportive environments they need to learn, thrive, and contribute to their communities.

 • With “safe zone” protections revoked, immigrant families fear deportation and surveillance.
 Many are withdrawing from schools, leading to declining enrollment, disrupted learning, and fractured community ties.